 The Frontier Community Health Integration Project Demonstration aims to develop and test new models of integrated, coordinated health care in the most sparsely-populated rural counties with the goal of improving health outcomes and reducing Medicare expenditures.Select anywhere on the map below to view the interactive version

-There are 10 Critical Access Hospitals (CAHs) (List) participating in the Frontier Community Health Integration Project Demonstration.
+There are 10 Critical Access Hospitals (CAHs) participating in the Frontier Community Health Integration Project Demonstration.
+To view an interactive map of this Model, visit the Where Innovation is Happening page, and select this model from the drop-down menu on the left side of the page.

 Section 123 of the Medicare Improvements for Patients and Providers Act of 2008, as amended by section 3126 of the Affordable Care Act (ACA), authorizes a three year demonstration project on community health integration models in certain rural counties to develop and test new models for the delivery of healthcare services in order to better integrate the delivery of acute care, extended care and other healthcare services and thereby improve access to care for Medicare and Medicaid beneficiaries residing in very sparsely populated areas.
 The Demonstration began August 1, 2016 and is scheduled to run through July 31, 2019.